Use of Pre and Post-Marital Agreements to Protect Assets

 In Naples, pre and post-marital agreements can also serve to protect assets at the spouse’s death.

 Asset protection through such agreements is especially relevant to individuals in a second marriage with children from a previous marriage.
 Either agreement can preserve inheritances and protect the financial well-being of children from a previous marriage.
-It can help ensure that your children from outside the marriage will receive their inheritance by arranging the waiving certain statutory rights for surviving spouses, like the elective share and homestead allowance.
+It can help ensure that your children from outside the marriage will receive their inheritance by arranging the waiving of certain statutory rights for surviving spouses, like the elective share and homestead allowance.
 Under Florida law, spousal rights can only be waived by valid written agreement and without such agreement, spousal rights will be applicable in spite of the decedent’s will.

 • Elective Share